salottodev/bisq-mobile/docs/testing/catalog.md

 price table.
 Amount-limit math needs both — a relaxed mockk returns chained mocks that fail inside `toBaseSideMonetary`.

+Two private same-named fakes still exist for the offerbook market list, keyed on a `marketsWithPrice: Set<String>` instead of a price table: `OfferbookMarketPresenterTest` and `ComputeOfferbookMarketListUseCaseTest`.
+The latter is in `commonTest`, which cannot see an `androidUnitTest` helper at all — so prefer the shared fake, but do not assume it is the only one.

 ## Proof tests {#proof-tests}

 | Test | Base | Path |